 Commercial Burglary

-Other individuals face charges for commercial – or second-degree – burglary.
-This kind of burglary involves entering a business outside of normal business hours.
+Other individuals face charges for commercial burglary.
+Also known as second-degree burglary, this charge involves entering a business outside of normal business hours.
 Individuals should only face this charge if they intend to commit a felony or petty theft.

 Differences in Penalties for Theft, Robbery, and Burglary

-Theft, burglary, and robbery are all serious charges here in California.
-While there are many differences between these charges, they are penalized in much the same way.
+Theft, burglary, and robbery are all serious charges in California.
+While there are many differences in the conditions that define these offenses, they are penalized in much the same way.
 Any of these charges could end up leading to:

 - High court fines